simul/simul.github.io/tutorials/water/variables.md

 {:.object}
 Variable                                                                                |       Definition                                                                                                              |       Value
 --------------                                                                  |--------------                                                                                                         |--------------
-Render Water                                                                    |If the water should be rendered.                                                                       |Bool
+Render Water                                                                    |If Water should be rendered.                                                                           |Bool
 Water Resolution                                                                |Resolution of the Water.                                                                                       |Half or Full
 Enable Reflection                                                               |Enable or Disable Reflections.                                                                         |Bool
-Reflection Resolution                                                   |Resolution of the Water.                                                                                       |Half or Full
+Reflection Resolution                                                   |Resolution of the Water Reflections.                                                           |Half or Full
+Reflection Steps                                                                |How many steps that reflection rays will take                                          |Int
+Reflection Pixel Step                                                   |The maximum pixels in screen space that reflection rays can move       |Int
+Reflection Distance                                                             |The furthest distance that reflection rays will travel                         |Int
+Water Cubemap                                                                   |Use a custom cubemap for non-dynamic water refletions                          |Cubemap

 trueSKY Water Object settings